divio/divio-cloud-docs/how-to/django-create-deploy.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``Dockerfile`` expects to find a ``requirements.txt`` file, so add one.
 Where indicated below, choose the
-appropriate options to install the components for Postgres/MySQL, and uWSGI/Uvicorn/Gunicorn:
+appropriate options to install the components for Postgres/MySQL, and uWSGI/Uvicorn/Gunicorn, for example:

 ..  code-block:: Dockerfile
     :emphasize-lines: 7-9, 11-14